saxdan-lang/saxdan-lang.github.io/grammar.md

 Hence : **mann > männ > männer ; studenten > studenter ; finger > fingers > fing(e)rer**

-Germanisch no longer really uses different noun endings for cases, except you can add a genitive **-s** (like in English or Scandinavian languages) to show possession, even to a whole phrase.
+Saxdan no longer really uses different noun endings for cases, except you can add a genitive **-s** (like in English or Scandinavian languages) to show possession, even to a whole phrase.
 A dative plural **-en** exists in a literary usage.